 All the best,

-For the upcoming year, you will likely need books for your courses.
+For the upcoming year, you will of course need books for your courses.
 To make this as easy as possible, Study Association Asterix has made a list of all the books you will need for the mandatory courses next year.
 A few of these books you can order through Asterix, to which you get an extra discount as an Asterix member.
-As for the other books, you’ll have to get them somewhere else, we recommend Bookdepository, Bol.com, Studystore, Amazon.com or at an online/local bookstore such as Libris.
+As for the other books, you will have to get them yourself somewhere else, such as Bol.com, Amazon or at an online/local bookstore such as Libris.

 How does it work?

-You send an email to email@example.com in which you divulge what books you want to order through us and if you are a member of our association or not.
+You send an email to email@example.com in which you state which books you want to order through us, and if you are a member of our association or not.
 We will then send you the total list & final price.
 As soon as possible, transfer the money to account number NL38 TRIO 0320 0512 42 attn.
 Studievereniging Asterix.
-In your transfer, please state the books you are ordering, as well as your full name and if you’re a member of Asterix.
-If you’re not (solely) paying for yourself, please also include for what student you are paying (and include their full name!).
+In your transfer, please state the books you are ordering and if you are a member of Asterix, for example: “all books Old Irish, not a member”.
+Please also add your full name.
+If you’re not (solely) paying for yourself, please also include for which student you are paying (and include their full name!).
 The books will be distributed during the introduction, or at another date/time in consultation.

 A few remarks:

-- PLEASE NOTE: THE DEADLINE FOR ORDERING IS FRIDAY THE 5TH OF AUGUST!
-After this date, it is still possible to order through us, but we will charge you an additional 6-10 euros in shipping costs.
-If you order after the deadline, we cannot guarantee that we can get you your books in time for your first class, as the institutes we order them at are located out of the country.
+- PLEASE NOTE: THE DEADLINE FOR ORDERING IS FRIDAY THE 4TH OF AUGUST!
+After this date, it is still possible to order through us, but then we will charge you the shipping costs as well (an additional 6-10 euros).
+If you order after the deadline, we also can not guarantee that we can get you your books in time for your first class, as the institutes we order them at are located out of the country.

 Books you can order through Asterix: